chrismear/rticles/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Rticles incorporates work covered by the following copyright and permission notice:

+    acts_as_list

+    Copyright (c) 2007 David Heinemeier Hansson, released under the MIT license